geoapi-pt/main/README.md

 Accept parameters `nome`, `codigo`, `nif`, `codigopostal`, `email`, `telefone`, `fax`, `sitio` and `codigoine`.

-For example the request `/municipio?nome=Évora` will return:
+The requests `/municipio/Évora` and `/municipio?nome=Évora` are equivalent and will return:

 ```json
 {